openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-The evaluation of an object literal of type *C*, where *C* is either a named class type or an anonymous class type created for the interface, is to be done by the following steps:
+The evaluation of an object literal of type *C*, where *C* is either a named class type, or an anonymous class type created for the interface, is to be done by the following steps:

 -  A parameterless constructor is executed to produce an instance *x* of